Don’t miss this webinar! Talent acquisition experts discuss how you can still hire inclusively after this year’s affirmative action ruling.

-Besides having tools that help maintain candidate information and data, HR teams need to rely on other tools that help them effectively interact with talent by creating meaningful touch points through out their relationship.
+Besides having tools that help maintain candidate information and data, HR teams need to rely on other tools that help them effectively interact with talent by creating meaningful touchpoints throughout their relationship.

-With large talent pools they must constantly stay in front of, recruiters turn to automated email platforms to help reach, engage and nurture candidates.
-These platforms not only help recruiters automate emails at different stages of the candidate journey, they allow them to create highly personalized emails that help foster ongoing relationships.
+With large talent pools, they must constantly stay in front of, recruiters turn to automated email platforms to help reach, engage and nurture candidates.
+These platforms not only help recruiters automate emails at different stages of the candidate journey, but also allow them to create highly personalized emails that help foster ongoing relationships.
 Making use of SMS text messaging or social media campaigns can also be a good way to stay in touch with members of the talent pool.
 Providing content that is helpful or valuable, as well as content related to potential jobs, will keep job candidates engaged.

 Other useful tools, like intelligent interview platforms, will improve the candidate experience once candidates are actively pursuing positions.
 Recruiters who have a candidate-friendly interviewing process will strengthen their relationship with applicants and deliver more engaging interviews.
 Great interviews will also keep the best talent interested in a company if a job opportunity presents itself again later on.

 Even if an applicant is not selected for a particular position, a meaningful interview experience will make it easier to place the candidate in a role that is better suited for them in the future.
-Platforms like Clovers have the ability for recruiters and hiring managers to share candidate interviews and highlight reels with other teams and open requisitions for which a candidate might be better suited for.
+Platforms like Clovers have the ability for recruiters and hiring managers to share candidate interviews and highlight reels with other teams and open requisitions for which a candidate might be better suited.

 Top benefits of candidate relationship management